neat-php/database/readme.md

     // Do stuff with $row
 }

-// By calling the row() method repeatedly until you hit null, you store only
+// By calling the row() method repeatedly until you hit false, you store only
 // one row at a time in memory
 $result = $db->query('SELECT * FROM users');
 while ($row = $result->row()) {